Testing for >1000 conditions using your DNA

 • Skin changes such as dimpling, puckering, or redness

-• A rash or crusting around the nipple
+• A rash or crusting around the nipple, unusual nipple discharge or the nipple turning inwards

 • Pain in the breast or armpit